-Can I replace my current kitchen sink with a farmhouse sink?
+Can I replace my current kitchen sink with a farmhouse kitchen sink?

 This will depend on your kitchen sink cabinet.
-Cabinets are designed for farmhouse or apron front sinks but having a cutout to account for the apron.
+Cabinets are designed for farmhouse or apron front sinks but have a cutout to account for the apron.

 Before you buy, consider the number of sink bowls, how they are oriented, and the depth and number of holes your sink requires for fixtures and accessories.
 If you are replacing a sink, make sure it fits the existing cutout.
 If the cabinet allows, you may be able to install a larger sink by expanding the cutout.